Back to blog

 Your Least Favorite Part of the Job

 HOA documents are the closing bottleneck nobody teaches you about in training.
-Here's how to make it hurt less.
+Not in any training I've ever seen, anyway.

 About 80% of HOA document headaches come from the same few issues.
-Fix these, and you've fixed most of the problem.
+Fix these and you've fixed most of the problem.

 Problem #1: Late Ordering